SOCIAL ISSUES, ENVIRONMENT, and ENERGY as related by APPLIED PHYSICS

 Professional activity, 1995-2006

 2004-10 Guest scientist, Los Alamos National Laboratory.
-Modeling of the transport of hydrocarbon vapors and drilling salts in soils.
+Continued modeling and consulting on data relating to the transport of hydrocarbon vapors and salts in soils.

 1995-2004 Senior Scientist, Science & Engineering Assoc. (and partnered firms).
-Consulting on vapor and moisture transport in soils at waste sites.
+Consulting on vapor and moisture transport in soils and directing remedial investigations at waste sites.

 Employed by Los Alamos National Laboratory, NM.1968-1993